rsyslog/rsyslog/source/proposals/big_restructuring/documentation_review.rst

 Add a Reference Section
 -----------------------

-This section would have all the reference configuration of all possibile tags, in both formats, RainerScript and legacy.
+This section would have all the reference configuration of all possible tags, in both formats, RainerScript and legacy.